What To Expect During Colorado Motorcycle Season

 It is important to identify your injuries early on.
 We often immediately envision catastrophic injuries and death when we think of auto-accidents, especially those involving motorcycles, but it is important to treat all injuries—both large and small.
 Comparatively modest injuries may be more difficult to identify and sometimes only become apparent after the adrenaline from the scene of the accident has subsided, but this does not mean that they do not impact your well-being and the posture of your case.

 5. Hire an Attorney

 Oftentimes, accident victims speak with insurance before speaking with an attorney.
 They do not realize that insurance companies—even your own—are not neutral third parties and not always your closest ally.
-Speaking with a Colorado motorcycle accident lawyer can ensure that you are informed of your rights and that you are not being taken advantage of.
+Speaking with a Colorado can ensure that you are informed of your rights and that you are not being taken advantage of.

 Remember, any communication you have with an insurance company can be leveraged against you in negotiation.
 Before speaking to an attorney, do not at any point sign a form or waiver provided by an insurance company or admit fault.